freerange/contracts/src/example-sow.md

 GFR will:
 * supply rockets, springs, cannon and other devices
-* build and release new software frequently, at least every sprint, and present project progress sprintly to wider stakeholders
+* build and release new software frequently, at least every iteration, and present project progress iterationly to wider stakeholders
 * provide quality assurance for the code in the form of an automated test suite
 * provide technical architecture expertise as required for the future development of the project
 * support the service while under development and assisting with any issues that arise
 * manage and support the infrastructure required to run the project during the development
-* provide technical and project delivery expertise in prioritisation and sprint planning
+* provide technical and project delivery expertise in prioritisation and iteration planning
 * ensure an exemplary handover at the end of the project

 Together we will:
-* collaborate to deliver a working, usable iteration of the project at the end of every sprint
+* collaborate to deliver a working, usable iteration of the project at the end of every iteration

 MEEP MEEP!